CVE-2015-6017

 01 // Technical Summary

-Critical vulnerability exists in ZyXEL P-660HW-T1 2 routers running ZyNOS firmware 3.40(AXH.0), allowing remote attackers to inject malicious scripts via cross-site scripting (XSS).
-Successful exploitation can lead to account compromise, data theft, and potential network control, impacting confidentiality, integrity, and availability.
+Critical vulnerability exists in ZyXEL P-660HW-T1 2 routers running ZyNOS firmware 3.40(AXH.0), allowing remote attackers to execute arbitrary code through cross-site scripting (XSS) attacks.
+Successful exploitation could lead to complete compromise of the router and potentially the network it protects, enabling attackers to steal credentials, redirect traffic, and launch further attacks.

 02 // Vulnerability Mechanism